flyteorg/flyte/rfc/system/1893-caching-of-offloaded-objects.md

 #### At registration time

-*For the purposes of this discussion, every time we mention cached tasks in this section we are assuming that we're talking about tasks where the cache bit is set to True and that at least one of the input types is hashable.*

-During the registration phase we will be able to detect cases where cached tasks inputs do not set the `hashable` field, even though they should in most cases.
+During the registration phase we will be able to detect cases where cached tasks[^1] inputs do not set the `hashable` field, even though they should in most cases.
 For example, by doing this we're able to catch the following case:

+[^1]: For the purposes of this discussion, every time we mention cached tasks in this section we are assuming that we're talking about tasks where the cache bit is set to True and that at least one of the input types is hashable.

 ```python
 @task